Investigating Stark many-body localization with continuous unitary transformation flows: Results

 \subsection{Localization Transition in 1D and 2D}

-To analyse the localization transition with TFE, we refrain from using the established method of spectral statistics, because computing the mean adjacent energy gap \cite{Luitz_2015, Tikhonov_2018, Zisling_2022} requires accurate knowledge of the energies, that by now only ED can provide.
+To analyse the localization transition with TFE, we refrain from using the established method of spectral statistics, because computing the mean adjacent energy gap \cite{Luitz_2015, Tikhonov_2018, Zisling_2022} or Heisenberg and Thouless timescales \cite{Suntajs_2020} requires accurate knowledge of the energies, that by now only ED can provide.
 We instead look at the structure of integrals of motion (IOM) in the definition of Refs.~\cite{Chandran_2015, Singh_2021}.
 An IOM can be defined via the long-time average of a chosen local operator $\mathcal{O}$, which is diagonal in the energy eigenbasis

 We choose the local operator to be the number operator $\mathcal{O} \equiv n_i = \cc{c}_i c_i$.
-By a suitable unitary transformation we can relate the number operator to a maximally localized integral of motion (LIOM)
+By a suitable unitary transformation $\mathcal{U}$ we can relate the number operator to a maximally localized integral of motion (LIOM)

 and expand the operator in terms of these new operators, which are diagonal in the energy eigenbasis.

 where $\{\boldsymbol{\alpha}\}_N = \{\alpha_1,\alpha_2,...,\alpha_N\}$ is a set of indices with a length $N$ corresponding to the expansion order.
 By relaxing the requirement that the unitary transformation $U$ needs to be quasi-local, we recognize that letting $n_i$ flow with the TFE will lead to such a representation.
 The localization of the resulting LIOMs indicates overall localization of the system.
 The flow results in the number operator written in terms of the tensor coefficients $\mathcal{C}^{(2)}_{\{\boldsymbol{\alpha}\}} =A_{\alpha\beta}$ and $\mathcal{C}^{(4)}_{\{\boldsymbol{\alpha}\}} = B_{\alpha\beta\gamma\delta}$ as in Eq.~\eqref{eq: TFE matrix elements}, implying a truncation of the expansion in Eq.~\eqref{eq:LIOM_expansion} at $4$th order.
 We can define a support quantity $s$ as the sum of the coefficients: